JannieI/canvas-workstation-V3/src/docs/roadmap.md

     ---------------
         - add Auth0, Google, Facebook
         - Sybrin wants their permissioning, which is complicated, bank compliant, AD included, etc
+        - cater for > 1 token stored in Browser, for multiple servers and companies.
+How to decide which one to use !?

     Schema Validator:
     - See https://github.com/tdegrunt/jsonschema